 THE BICYCLE This small bicycle servicing shop in Brixton based out of Breezeblock Café believes in the power of cycling to boost an individual’s self-confidence and offers lessons to absolute beginners.
 The Bicycle also hires out bikes for short and long-term use, plus helmets and locks and supplies cycle route maps.

-CURIOCITY HOSTEL In addition to its popular weekend East City Cycle Tour, Curiocity Hostel in Maboneng has a selection of road bikes available for rental.
+CURIOCITY In addition to its popular weekend East City Cycle Tour, Curiocity Hostel in Maboneng has a selection of road bikes available for rental.

 SPROCKET & JACK A bespoke cycle assembly and repair shop that has a limited selection of mountain bikes available for hire.
 The location on the Braamfontein Spruit is especially convenient for exploring the nearby MTB trails.